 Click an artifact in the list to see the sector where it is located.
 It allows you to see the context, in which this artifact is placed.

-Export to CSV button is disabled during the search.
+During the search, the Export to CSV button is disabled.
 You can wait until the process is completed or, should it be necessary to start analyzing the current search output with an external tool, stop it, make an export and restart the search from scratch or from the last LBA analyzed during the previous session.